dagraham/etm-tk/etmTk/help/OVERVIEW.md

     Someday
       ? lose weight and exercise more

-You filter the output by adding a (case-insensitive) argument:
+You can filter the output by adding a (case-insensitive) argument:

     $ etm a smith
     Sun Apr 06, 2014